tchardonnens/ThomasCdnns/README.md

 # ✌️ About Me:
-CS student in Paris @isep<br>Interested in using web dev, NLP, ML, graph network to bring to life a higher information quality Internet<br/>
+CS student at UC Berkeley @isep<br>Interested in using web dev, NLP, ML, graph network to bring to life a higher information quality Internet<br/>
-Studying @UCBerkeley starting Fall 2023, CALIFORNIA BABY!!!<br/>
 Open for an internship starting January 2024

 # 💻 Tech Stack: